gbiz123/tiktok-captcha-solver/README.md

 - Python >= 3.10
 - **If using Selenium** - Selenium properly installed and in `PATH`
 - **If using Playwright** - Playwright must be properly installed with `playwright install`
-- **IMPORTANT!** - You must use the appropriate `stealth` plugin for whichever browser automation framework you are using.
+- **Stealth plugin** - You must use the appropriate `stealth` plugin for whichever browser automation framework you are using.
+-- For Selenium, you can use [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) -- For Playwright, you can use [playwright-stealth](https://pypi.org/project/playwright-stealth/)

 ## Installation
 This project can be installed with `pip`.
 Just run the following command: